VILLASframework/documentation/node/types/Shmem.md

 The @ref node-type-shmem node-type can be used to quickly exchange samples with a process on the same host using a POSIX shared memory object.

+# Prerequisites {#node-prereq-shmem}

+This node-type does not have any special library dependencies.
+It is always available.

 # Implementation {#node-implementation-shmem}

 The source code of the node-type is available here: